LoveJessyChen/LoveJessyChen.github.io/AVP_Sideloading/Sideloading Methods for Apple Vision Pro.md

 1.Connect with Developer Strap and USB-C To USB-C to your Mac.

-2.On Vision Pro -> Settings > General > Remote Devices
+2.On Vision Pro -> Settings > General > Remote Devices.

-3.On Mac -> Xcode -> Devices & Simulators -> Select the Vision Pro & enter the code
+3.On Mac -> Xcode -> Devices & Simulators -> Select the Vision Pro & enter the code.

 4.On Mac -> Run a build targeted at your vision pro device which should now be a run destination (Developer mode setting wasn't visible till I did this),

-you will get an error saying developer mode is not enabled
+you will get an error saying developer mode is not enabled.

-5.On Vision Pro -> Privacy & Security > Developer Mode
+5.On Vision Pro -> Privacy & Security > Developer Mode.